zankia/damas-core/Extensions.md

 }
 ```
 * configuration options:
+  * `required` (boolean) if false, unauthenticated users are considered as guests with read access
   * `passwordHashAlgorithm` (string) algorithm used to hash the passwords on server. `sha1` or `md5`
   * `secret` (string)  encryption salt
   * `exp` (number) token expiration time in seconds